pdjr-signalk/pdjr-skplugin-renotifier/README.md

 ## Usage

-__signalk-renotifier__ is confugured through the Signal K Node server plugin configuration interface.
+__pdjr-skplugin-renotifier__ is confugured through the Signal K Node server plugin configuration interface.
 Navigate to _Server->Plugin config_ and select the _Renotifier_ tab.